 For an informal chat regarding applying to become a retained firefighter, contact Raymond Brown, Sanday Station Watch Manager.

-Applications to join SFRS are made online.
-Visit the myjobscotland website.
+Application to join the team are made online via the myjobscotland website.